internetarchive/fatcat/guide/src/goals.md

 Scopus, and Dimensions.
 There are excellent field-limited databases like dblp, MEDLINE, and Semantic Scholar.
 There are some large general-purpose databases that are not directly user-editable, including the OpenCitation corpus, CORE, BASE, and CrossRef.
-I don't know of any large (more than 60 million works), open (bulk-downloadable with permissive or no license), field agnostic, user-editable corpus of scholarly publication bibliographic metadata.
+We do not know of any large (more than 60 million works), open (bulk-downloadable with permissive or no license), field agnostic, user-editable corpus of scholarly publication bibliographic metadata.